keboola/connection-docs/components/index.md

 The copy of the configuration is created as a new isolated configuration -- i.e., there is no link between the original configuration and the copy, and the changes to one have no effect on the other.
-The copy of the configuration is created as a new isolated configuration -- i.e. there is no link between the original configuration and the copy and changes to one have no effect on the other.
 The new configuration is completely independent on the old one.
 You may modify or delete either of them without affecting the other one.